sammyZi/Feane-Online-Food-Ordering-Site/README.md

 - Order tracking system.
 - Admin dashboard for managing orders and menu items.

-# Restaurant Menu Items Data Import Guide
+# Restaurant Menu Items Data Import

-This guide explains how to import the `restaurant.menuitems.json` file into the `menuitems` collection in your MongoDB database.
+Import the `restaurant.menuitems.json` file into the `menuitems` collection in your MongoDB database.

 ---